-^{}The amounts reported are at gross amount, without considering provision made.
+\The amounts reported are at gross amount, without considering provision made.

-- (e) The Company has not granted any loan or advance in the nature of loan which has fallen due during the year.
-Further, no fresh loans were granted to any party to settle the overdue loans/advances in nature of loan. - (f) The Company has not granted any loans or advance in the nature of loan, which are repayable on demand or without specifying any terms or period of repayment. - (iv) In our opinion, and according to the information and explanations given to us, the Company has complied with the provisions of sections 185 and 186 of the Act in respect of loans, investments, guarantees and security, as applicable. - (v) In our opinion, and according to the information and explanations given to us, the Company has not accepted any deposits or there is no amount which has been considered as deemed deposit within the meaning of sections 73 to 76 of the Act and the Companies (Acceptance of Deposits) Rules, 2014 (as amended).
-Accordingly, reporting under clause 3(v) of the Order is not applicable to the Company. - (vi) The Central Government has specified maintenance of cost records under sub-section (1) of section 148 of the Act in respect of the products of the Company.
+- (d) There is no overdue amount in respect of loans or advances in the nature of loans granted to such companies, firms, LLPs or other parties. - (e) The Company has not granted any loan or advance in the nature of loan which has fallen due during the year.
+Further, no fresh loans were granted to any party to settle the overdue loans/advances in nature of loan. - (f) The Company has not granted any loan or advance in the nature of loan, which are repayable on demand or without specifying any terms or period of repayment. - (iv) In our opinion, and according to the information and explanations given to us, the Company has complied with the provisions of sections 185 and 186 of the Act in respect of loans and investments made and guarantees and security provided by it, as applicable. - (v) In our opinion, and according to the information and explanations given to us, the Company has not accepted any deposits or there are no amounts which have been deemed to be deposits within the meaning of sections 73 to 76 of the Act and the Companies (Acceptance of Deposits) Rules, 2014 (as amended).
+Accordingly, reporting under clause 3(v) of the Order is not applicable to the Company. - The Central Government has specified maintenance of cost records under sub-section (1) of section 148 of the Act in respect of the products of the Company.
 We have broadly reviewed the books of account maintained by the Company pursuant to the Rules made by the Central Government for the maintenance of cost records and are of the opinion that, prima facie, the prescribed accounts and records have been made and maintained.
 However, we have not made a detailed examination of the cost records with a view to determine whether they are accurate or complete. - (vii) (a) In our opinion, and according to the information and explanations given to us, undisputed statutory dues including goods and services tax, provident fund, employees' state insurance, income-tax, sales-tax, service tax, duty of customs, duty of excise, value added tax, cess and other material statutory dues, as applicable, have generally been regularly deposited with the appropriate authorities by the Company, though there have been slight delays in a few cases.
 Further, no undisputed amounts payable in respect thereof were outstanding at the year-end for a period of more than six months from the date they became payable.